pooky-labs/smart-contracts/docs/PookyGame.md

 error ExpiredSignature(uint256 expiration)
 ```

+Thrown when an account submits an expired signature.

 ### NonceUsed

 ```solidity
 error NonceUsed()
 ```

+Thrown when an account tries to claim rewards twice.

 ### RewardTransferFailed

 ```solidity
 error RewardTransferFailed(uint256 amount, address recipient)
 ```

+Thrown when the native transfer has failed.

 ### initialize